jackyliang/Drexel-Shaft-Protection/README.md

 Oh of course you have!
 You've always been Drexel Shafted™!

-Drexel Shaft Protection allows you to automatically register for classes!
+Drexel Shaft Protection was created to help fellow Drexel students to automatically register for classes!
+Well, at least those that are willing to get their hands a little dirty and know a little code :).

 ### How to use Drexel Shaft Protection